keeakita/quipbot/README.md

 Future plans:
 - "Intelligent" voting - the bot somehow uses the Markov model to determine what answer it like best
-- Better error handling and cleanup.
-Leaves a lot of stuff lying around `/tmp/` and some leftover processes on crash
-- Config files instead of embedding all that stuff in the main file

 ## License